Resource: aws_paas_service#

 autovacuum

-- (Optional) Indicates whether the server must run the autovacuum launcher daemon.
-Valid values areON
+- (Optional) Indicates whether the server must run the autovacuum launcher daemon.- Valid values:

 ,OFF

-- (Optional) The maximum number of autovacuum processes (other than the autovacuum launcher) that can run simultaneously.
-Valid values are from 1 to 262143.autovacuum_vacuum_cost_delay
+- (Optional) The maximum number of autovacuum processes (other than the autovacuum launcher) that can run simultaneously.- Valid values: From 1 to 262143

 - (Optional) The cost delay value in milliseconds used in automaticVACUUM